justsml/katacoda-scenarios/scaling-quiz/step1.md

 # Objective

-1. Describe high-level strategies for scaling software.

-# Overview
+1. Identify key benefits between `Horizontal` and `Vertical` scaling strategies.

+## Objective #1

 **Scaling** is a solution to a common problem in software systems:

-> A busy server sees a surge in traffic...
-Users experience slow response times, error messages, and inevitably tweet their frustration.

-## Objective #1
+Let's walk through a scenario:

+1. Most days our server sees less than a few 1,000 users.
+1. **Out of nowhere:** An influencer on TikTok just told 5 million people to buy your stuff!
+ZOMG!
+1. In under 60 seconds, a surge of 150K users head your way!
+1. Server didn't stand a chance...
+1. The Big Boss calls you to not-so-politely demand a solution!

-There are 2 high-level strategies for scaling an application. `Horizontal` and `Vertical`.
+In order to provide a solution, it is important you understand the trade-offs between 2 high-level clustering strategies: `Horizontal` and `Vertical`.

 ### Vertical Scaling